milo1004/PythonOS/README.md

 ## Acknowledgments

-- Inspired by Unix-like operating systems
+- Inspired by Unix-like operating systems and shell commanding systems
-- Built with Python for educational purposes
+- Built with Python and shell command files for educational purposes